 Learn the Basics of Poker

-Once all players have received their 2 hole cards there will be a round of betting.
-This is triggered by 2 mandatory bets called blinds that are put into the pot by the players to the left of the dealer.
-Once the betting has been completed a third card will be dealt face up, this is known as the flop.
-A second betting round will then occur.
+Once the players have their two hole cards, there will be a round of betting.
+This is started by 2 mandatory bets called blinds put in by the players to the left of the dealer.
+These bets create a pot and encourage competition.
+Then a third card is dealt face up on the board, which everyone can use, this is known as the flop.

 After the flop there will be another betting round.
 Players can either call (match the previous bet), raise, or fold their cards.
 If they fold, they will not place any chips into the pot and will be out of the hand.